Pseudorapidity density distributions of charged particles and transverse momentum spectra of identified particles in pp collisions in PACIAE 4.0 model: The parton and hadron cascade model PACIAE 4.0

 which is associated with particle production in the simulation.
 In the above equation, $z$ is the energy fraction taken away by a hadron fragmented from a high energy parton, $m_T=\sqrt{m^2+p_T^2}$ is the transverse mass of the hadron.
 In PACIAE 4.0, $a=0.68 $ is the default value which is adopted and fixed in this work.
-However the parameter $b$ is left to fit the pseudorapidity density distributions of charged particles and the transverse momentum spectra of identified particles simultaneously in pp collisions at a given collision energy.
+However the parameter $b$ is left to fit the pseudorapidity density distributions of charged particles and the transverse momentum spectra of identified particles simultaneously in pp collisions at a given collision energy, which serves as our parameter adjustment strategy.
+We aim to provide a reference parameter set for the users and keep it as simple as possible.

 Another important parameter is the $K$ factor (adj1(10) in the program), which is a multiplicative factor of the hard scattering cross sections \cite{Combridge:1977dm,Field:1989uq}